junglesta/wherenodoctor/_posts/2016-01-01-22-health-and-sicknesses-of-older-people.md

 Everyone over age 40 should watch for signs of glaucoma, which can cause blindness if left untreated.
 Any person with signs of glaucoma (see p.
 222) should seek medical help.

 Cataracts (see p.
-225) and ‘floaters’ before the eyes (tiny moving spots—p.
+225) and ‘floaters’ before the eyes (tiny moving spots, p.
 227) are also common problems of old age.

 ## Weakness, Tiredness, and Eating Habits